Loanbrwsk1/Documentations_of_projects/docs/en/script-post-installation-for-zorinos.md

 ### **ZorinOS Customization**

-A `wallpapers` folder is created in _~/Images/_

-Inside it, you'll find a _screenshots_dynamic_wallpapers_ folder with previews of dynamic wallpapers.
+Inside `~/Pictures/`, there's a `screenshots_dynamic_wallpapers` subfolder with previews of the dynamic wallpapers.

-To choose a dynamic wallpaper:
+To choose a wallpaper:

 - Right-click on the desktop

 - Change the wallpaper

 - Select a wallpaper with a clock icon in the bottom right (indicates dynamic)

 If you'd like to further customize ZorinOS, check this [playlist](https://youtube.com/playlist?list=PL-xp5bZmT8148dNSbLTQBhEntfp_HeXfu&si=HTQfktPsC7zkXVnr).